mbarabash-gtchs/Senior-Project/Introduction.md

-####Introduction
+#### Introduction
-  About a year ago from today (February 25), I began to learn about neural networks on my own time.
+  About a year ago, I began to learn about neural networks on my own time.
+I started to learn about how they function and their uses.
+As time went on, I decided that I wanted to apply the knowledge that I had gained, and realised that senior project would be a perfect opportunity for me to do so.
+  Machine learning, specifically utilizing neural networks, is what every major technology company is creating and using today.
+Google translate is a neural network.
+Facebook uses neural networks.
+If one wants to get into the technology field, then studying neural networks is a pretty safe option that is unlikely to fade away soon.
+  I knew from the start of this project that, despite my ambitions, I would probably not create a network that would make large advancements in the field; I instead hoped that some of the things that I would learn while creating this network would help others in creating theirs.